neoremind/fluent-validator/README.md

 When using field level constraints, there must have getter methods for each of the annotated field.

-Next, you can use the method `configure(new SimpleRegistry())` which will allow you to configure where to lookup the annotated validators for FluentValidator instance:
+Next, you can use the method `configure(new SimpleRegistry())` which will allow you to configure where to lookup the annotated validators for FluentValidator instance.
+By default `SimpleRegistry` is configured well, which means no need to configure it beforehand.

 ```
     Car car = getCar();